iplus-framework/iPlus/README.md

 ## Technology
 - Build on .NET Platform: .NET Core, Entity Framework, WCF, WPF
 - Serverside without UI: Windows, Linux
 - Clientside with UI: Windows.
-In the future with Avalonia XPF (see library exception in our GPL-v3 license) also on Linux, Android, macOS, iOS and Web-Browser.
+On Linux/Android currently with WINE, but in the future with Avalonia XPF (see library exception in our GPL-v3 license) also on Linux, Android, macOS, iOS and Web-Browser.

 ## Getting Started
 To get started with the iPlus Framework, follow these steps: